-- Using one hand, steadily turn the breaker to the “on” location.
-If the breaker trips right away and pops back to “off,” don’t touch it and get in touch with a professional from US Air Heating and Cooling at 803-220-0761 immediately.
+- Using one hand, steadily turn the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and get in touch with a professional from US Air Heating and Cooling at 803-220-0761 immediately.

 It doesn’t matter how old your furnace is or what brand it is, it has at minimum one ordinary wall switch placed on or close to it.

 - Ensure the control is flipped up in the “on” spot.
 If it was switched off, expect your furnace to take up to five minutes to start.
 (If you don’t know where your furnace is located, check your basement, garage or utility closet.
 It may also be in a crawl space or attic.)

 When we think about furnace problems, a grungy, blocked air filter is frequently the top culprit.